 - The Output rows of Stored Procedures

-But of course, there is “no such thing as a free lunch”.
-Here are the main disadvantages of 1 Megabyte rows:
+Naturally, there is no such thing as a free lunch.
+Here are the primary drawbacks of utilizing rows of 1 megabyte:

 - They will consume more disk space

-- More extensive rows require more data to be moved between storage devices and the CPU.
+- Larger rows require more data to be moved between storage devices and the CPU.
 This can lead to decreased performance.

 - The transient journal and the write-ahead log (WAL) will require more space.